Last Updated on December 18, 2025 by Black Sunshine Media

 The Sonics – Here Are The Sonics (1965)

-You may not have heard (of) the Sonics, but you have heard at least two dozen American punk and grunge bands that based their entire shtick on this album, including but not limited to the Dead Boys, the Cramps, Mudhoney, Nirvana, White Stripes, Eagles of Death Metal, the list could go on and on—even the Stooges owe almost everything*** they are to the Sonics.
+You may not have heard (of) the Sonics, but you have heard at least two dozen American hard rock, punk, and grunge bands that based their entire shtick on this album, including but not limited to the Dead Boys, the Cramps, Mudhoney, Nirvana, White Stripes, Eagles of Death Metal, the list could go on and on—even the Stooges owe almost everything to the Sonics.
 Think of this record as killing 36 birds with one stone.

 The Who – My Generation (1965)